-During the next POLPAN Seminar, Professor Zbigniew Sawinski (Institute of Philosophy and Sociology, Polish Academy of Sciences) will present a paper entitled “Use of common and country-specific classifications in the harmonization of cross-country surveys.”
+During the POLPAN Seminar on February 6th, 2020, Professor Zbigniew Sawinski (Institute of Philosophy and Sociology, Polish Academy of Sciences) presented a paper entitled “Use of common and country-specific classifications in the harmonization of cross-country surveys.”

 The harmonization of cross-country survey data is usually based on classifications common to countries.
 Country-specific classifications are only used if the common classification does not apply, as in the case of territorial divisions, which are different in each country.
 However, each variable included in cross-country comparisons has, in a sense, a ‘country-specific’ component.
 This suggests that extending the use of the country-specific classifications to other variables may broaden the scope of harmonization proposals.